Frances Davidson, Viscountess Davidson

 Frances Joan Davidson, Viscountess Davidson, Baroness Northchurch, DBE (née Dickinson; 29 May 1894 – 25 November 1985), styled Lady Davidson between 1935 and 1937 and as Viscountess Davidson between 1937 and 1985, was a British Conservative Party politician.

 Background and education

-She was the daughter of Sir Willoughby Dickinson, later Baron Dickinson.
+Frances Joan Dickinson was born in Kensington on 29 May 1894, the daughter of Sir Willoughby Dickinson, later Baron Dickinson.
 Her father, grandfather and great-grandfather were all Members of Parliament.
 She was educated at Kensington High School and Northfields, Englefield Green.

 Career

 During World War I, she served in the Red Cross POW Department and was appointed OBE in 1919.
 When her husband, Sir J. C. C. Davidson, was created Viscount Davidson in 1937, she was elected at a by-election to succeed him as Conservative Member of Parliament (MP) for Hemel Hempstead.
 She held the seat until she retired from the House of Commons at the 1959 general election.
 For a short time after the 1945 general election, she was the only female Conservative MP.